 NYA Moderator and Clerk

 Each year a young adult is selected to take on the role of NYA moderator.
 The role involves chairing the discussions that take place at that years NYA event, collating a record of the event and producing a report for the General Assembly.
 Throughout the year the moderator works with the team of youth reps to explore how the discussions will be followed up and the voice of young people can be heard throughout the year.
 They also represent the NYA at various events and encourage young people to take an active role in the National Councils and Committees of the Church.
 Each moderator takes on the role at an NYA event and holds it for the following year until the next person takes over at the next NYA event.
-The current moderator (2012-2013) is Euan Patterson.
-Over the last few years moderators have been Amanda Phillip (2011-2012), Kim Wood (2010-2011) and Iain McLarty (2008-2010).
+The current moderator (2013-2014) is Lynsey Martin.
+Over the last few years moderators have been Euan Patterson (2012-2013), Amanda Phillip (2011-2012), Kim Wood (2010-2011) and Iain McLarty (2008-2010).

 Lynsey is 23 years old and lives in Dundee.
 She has recently graduated from the University of Dundee after spending five years studying law.
 She is now doing administrative work in a law firm and is slowly adjusting to not being a student any more.